- Plan your visit

-This, the last truly wild horse, is skittish, stubborn, naturally shy and sometimes very aggressive.
-The species came to the brink of extinction last century.
-A visit to Werribee Open Range Zoo’s small herd is a rare opportunity to see this species, which has never been tamed by humans.
+Naturally skittish and shy, Przewalski's Horses were on the brink of extinction last century.
+A visit to Werribee Open Range Zoo provides a rare opportunity to see this species, which has never been tamed by humans.

-- The Przewalski Horse (pronounced sha-val-ski) is also known as the Mongolian Wild Horse and Takhi (‘spirit’).
+- The Przewalski's Horse (pronounced sha-val-ski) is also known as the Mongolian Wild Horse and Takhi (‘spirit’).
 Horses are central to Mongolian culture, and Takhi are a symbol of their national heritage

-- Przewalski Horses lack a forelock or fringe and their zebra-like mane stands erect, making them look very different from the domesticated horse
+- Przewalski's Horses lack a forelock or fringe and their zebra-like mane stands erect, making them look very different from the domesticated horse

 - Their hooves are wide, black and hard and in captivity, they need be trimmed back once or twice a year